actes2/omni_deployable_opencv/readme.md

 The default application is designed to spit out an output.png which you can plop down to the active directory using -v /app/ ./ or you can use the one-lined invoker script I made.

 ## Leveraging this as a boilerplate of sorts.

-_The use case of this would fall under the concept of 'portable OpenCV' app_

 The only thing you need to actually do in this context is include a template.png (Or scrub that out of the Dockerfile yourself) and throw in your executable with the name *./opencv_app* that's really all there is to it.